This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 (2) The notice of appeal must clearly state the ground or grounds for appeal, summarise the basis for each ground or grounds and include any relevant material on which the student or eligible person wishes to rely.

-(3) Upon receipt of a notice of appeal that meets the form prescribed, the Secretariat of the Appeal Panel will initiate the appeals process as soon as practicable and within five University business days of the notice of appeal being lodged.
+Upon receipt of a notice of appeal that meets the form prescribed, the Vice-Chancellor will appoint an Appeal Panel Chair as soon as practicable and within five University business days of the notice of appeal being lodged (unless there are extenuating circumstances).

-(1) The Appeal Panel Chair will consider the notice of appeal and any relevant supporting documents.
+(1) The Appeal Panel Chair will consider the notice of appeal and any relevant supporting documents and take any of the following actions:

-(3) If the appeal is not dismissed, the Appeal Panel will hear the appeal in accordance with regulation 10.
+- refer the appeal to the Appeal Panel for hearing in accordance with regulation 11.

-(4) Having regard for the need for fairness to both the University and the student or eligible person and pending the final determination of the matter, the Appeal Panel Chair may make one or more of the following interim directions -
+(2) Having regard for the need for fairness to both the University and the student or eligible person and pending the final determination of the matter, the Chair may also make one or more of the following interim directions:

 - to suspend the implementation of the decision that is the subject of the appeal;